 How I See San Francisco: Artist Whitney Lynn

 San Francisco isn’t known for one cultural activity; it’s known for many.
 The breadth, depth and diversity of arts and culture disciplines fuels the city's ambiance, mystique and attitude.
 To help explain why the gravitational pull of San Francisco is so strong, we've enlisted the help of artist Whitney Lynn.
-A visual artist whose work includes hybrid forms of sculpture, performance, video, photography, drawing and interventions, Whitney's projects have been shown at venues such as the San Francisco Museum of Modern Art, Yerba Buena Center for the Arts and an upcoming solo exhibition at the de Young Museum in 2017.
+A visual artist whose work includes hybrid forms of sculpture, performance, video, photography, drawing and interventions, Whitney's projects have been shown at venues such as the San Francisco Museum of Modern Art, Yerba Buena Center for the Arts and the de Young Museum.
 This is how Whitney sees San Francisco.

 Describe Your Perfect Day in San Francisco.

 Walking is my favorite way to experience the city, and every hill climbed is rewarded with a view.
 For me, there’s nothing better than finding a new street to explore and each neighborhood has its own personality– as well as its own microclimate.

 What should every visitor to San Francisco do at least once?

 Instead of visiting Alcatraz, I recommend taking the ferry to Angel Island, a California State Park rich in both history and natural beauty.
 You can hike, bike, or eat oysters at the café overlooking the bay, but the real star of the trip is a visit to the Angel Island Immigration Station museum.
 From 1910 to 1940, it became known as “the Ellis Island of the West” as tens of thousands of immigrants were processed and detained on their journey to live and work in the United States.
 It’s an important reminder of Asian-American and California history, and well worth a visit.